Updated on February 26th, 2020 by Bob Ciura

 Source: Investor Overview Presentation, page 10

-The dividend was raised briskly up until 2016, but Shaw’s lack of earnings growth has caused the company to pause on payout increases.
+The dividend was raised briskly up until 2016, but Shaw’s major business transformation caused it to pause on payout increases.
 Indeed, this pause was necessary given the deterioration in the company’s ability to finance the dividend.

-Fiscal 2018 free cash flow, for instance, was $411 million, but the dividend cost $595 million.
-When we view the dividend of $1.19 per share in the context of earnings-per-share, which came in at just $1.01 last year, we see a similar picture.
+Fiscal 2019 free cash flow, for instance, was $545 million, while the dividend cost $384 million.
+When we view the dividend of $1.18 per share in the context of earnings-per-share, which came in at just $1.42 last year, we see a similar picture of sufficient coverage.

-We do not believe the dividend is in danger of being cut at this point.
+As a result, we view the dividend as sustainable, barring a major recession or business downturn.
 Shaw’s free cash flow guidance and earnings outlook have both improved significantly and we see the company growing its way out of the precariously financed dividend situation.

 Certainly, investors would have liked dividend increases in the past few years, but Shaw simply couldn’t afford it.
 Now, we believe those days to be over and growth in the payout can resume at some point in the relatively near future.